Author James M. Cain of the Thirties and Forties

 James M. Cain became famous with his first book "The Postman Always Rings Twice" written in 1934.
-The movies made from his books are the film noir type and the Coen Brothers used the genre in their film called "The Man Who Wasn't There."
+His writings and well thought out plots still influence film and fiction after eighty years.
+The Coen Brothers used his genre in their film called "The Man Who Wasn't There."

 Steven King dictated Mr Mercedes to James M Cain.
-How does a relatively unknown American author still generate attention and admiration?
+How does an unknown American author still generate attention and admiration?
 By being short and sweet with writing style.
 This quote is an illustration.

 ..."It Can Be Done."

 "Even if it can be done, it's no good."